 Many options exist for hip replacement.
-Minimally invasive total hip replacement.
-ASI (Anterior Supine Intermuscular) hip replacement technique is a minimally invasive hip replacement that involves more than just a shorter incision.
+Anterior Supine Intermuscular (ASI) hip replacement is a minimally invasive total hip replacement that involves a shorter surgical incision.
 Modern minimally invasive techniques also focus on the way surgeons gain access to the hip joint.
 The goal is to minimize muscle and tendon disruption, making surgery less traumatic for patients, allowing for shorter hospital stays and quicker recoveries.

 Hours of Operation: 24 Hours

 - Cancer Care

 - Lung Care

 - Mobile Health

 - Orthopedic & Spine